 If you’re a student who’s struggling financially through this crisis, don’t panic.
-There are many ways to get coronavirus relief for college students like you.
+There are many ways to get relief for college students affected by coronavirus like you.
 We’ve put together the following resources to help you get the financial help you need today.

 Financial resources for college students affected by the coronavirus

 During these tough times, college students like you might find solace in knowing that there are several ways to receive financial assistance.
 Browse through the following list to gain insight on how to receive financial support through the pandemic.

 One of the best ways to receive financial help during the coronavirus is to create a personal fundraiser.
 Crowdfunding gives your friends, family members, and community the opportunity to support you through these difficult times.
 As soon as donations start rolling in, you can withdraw the funds and deposit them directly into your bank account, allowing you to cover essential costs like student loan payments, rent, and groceries.